gulpjs/vinyl-fs/README.md

 Whether or not you want globs to match on dot files (e.g. `.gitignore`).

-__Note: This option is not resolved from a function because it is passed verbatim to node-glob.__
+__Note: This option is not resolved from a function because it is passed verbatim to anymatch.__

 Type: `Boolean`